MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

     ![mrlearning-speach-ch1-2-step5](images/mrlearning-speach-ch1-2-step5.jpg)

 6. Create and name a new folder for your application.
-In the image below, a folder with the name “App” was created to contain the application.
-Click “Select Folder” to begin building to the newly created folder.
+In the image below, a folder with the name "App" was created to contain the application.
+Click "Select Folder" to begin building to the newly created folder.
 After the build has completed, you may close the "Build Settings" window in Unity.

     ![mrlearning-speach-ch1-2-step6](images/mrlearning-speach-ch1-2-step6.jpg)

     >[!NOTE]
     >If the build fails, try building again or restarting Unity and building again.
-If you see an error such as "Error: CS0246 = The type or namespace name “XX” could not be found (are you missing a using directive or an assembly reference?)", you may need to install [Windows 10 SDK (10.0.18362.0)](<https://developer.microsoft.com//windows/downloads/windows-10-sdk>)
+If you see an error such as "Error: CS0246 = The type or namespace name "XX" could not be found (are you missing a using directive or an assembly reference?)", you may need to install [Windows 10 SDK (10.0.18362.0)](<https://developer.microsoft.com//windows/downloads/windows-10-sdk>)

 7. After the build is completed, open the newly created folder containing your newly built application files.
-Double-click on the “.sln” solution file to open the solution file in Visual Studio.
+Double-click on the ".sln" solution file to open the solution file in Visual Studio.

     >[!NOTE]
     >Be sure to open the newly created folder (i.e., the "App" folder, if following the naming conventions from the previous steps), as there will be a similarly named .sln file outside of that folder that is different from the .sln file inside the build folder.